 About Us

-St. Helen School serves the area of Brockton Village within the Toronto Catholic District School Board (TCDSB).
+St. Helen Catholic School serves approximately 500 students throughout the Brockton Village area within the Toronto Catholic District School Board (TCDSB), from Kindergarten/ Early Learning Program to Grade 8.
 We welcome families and children of varying backgrounds to our school community.
-Parents and guardians are invited to our school events including our monthly Mass celebrations at St. Helen's Church.
+Parents and guardians are invited to our school events, including our monthly Mass celebrations at St. Helen's Church.

-As well, a wide range of co-curricular activities and programs are offered either throughout the year or at various times during the school year.
+Our academic program is designed from the Ontario Curriculum and the Ontario Catholic Graduate Expectations, and a wide range of co-curricular activities and programs are offered either throughout the year or at various times during the school year.

-Co-Curricular Activities and Special Programs Offered:
+Co-Curricular Activities and Special Programs

-• Student Leaders - fundraisers, school dances, assemblies, treat days, spirit days, Santa photos, community outreach and social justice initiatives
+• Student Leaders: Fundraisers, school dances, assemblies, treat days, spirit days, Santa photos, community outreach and social justice initiatives.

 • Christmas and Spring Concerts